Tyrrell Tapaha: Work

 The content of the work investigates and challenges colonialist frameworks regarding Navajo weaving, for example in the piece, Áshkii Gáamalii : The Boy Who Lives in Two Worlds, that includes the embroidered text, KKKolonization Killz, as an affront towards and resistance to the "sustained violence that the settler state has forced upon Indigenous peoples, and not just in governmental policies".
 The work also sheds light on the inequities of the often-idealized trading post system, where Indigenous weavers were not paid a living wage for their work.

 In addition to their "from sheep-to-loom" artistic practice, Tapaha is a full-time sheep herder on the Navajo Nation in the Four Corners area.
 Tapaha describes this holistic approach as fueled by an interest in "the ecology, the hydrology and just the generalized land management that comes with [this] process.”
 They go on to state:

+I think it’s powerful to know that the thing that not only sustains me financially, emotionally and spiritually is the thing that also sustains the land in the same way, it sustains the sheep in the same way, and that is really powerful.

 In 2024, Tapaha had a solo show at The Valley gallery in Taos, New Mexico.
 The exhibition included weavings, sculpture and photographs made at the Tapaha family' sheep camp.
 In 2025, Tapaha's work was shown at the Zimmerli Museum.